amitsaha/amitsaha.github.io/content/my-own-ping.md

 a
 ```

-Let's look at the first three lines of the trace:
+Let's look at the first four lines of the trace:

 _socket(AF_INET, SOCK_DGRAM, IPPROTO_ICMP) = 3_